Quick start

 # install

-pip install bitseal-sdk
+pip install bitseal

-# seal a file (any size)
+# seal a file (any size).
+The SDK handles the proof-of-work

 # verify a root offline, no network call

-bitseal verify --root 6d56f7... ./contract_final.pdfThe SDK produces the same root hash for the same bytes as the web sealer.
+python -m bitseal.verify --root 6d56f7... ./contract_final.pdfThe SDK produces the same root hash for the same bytes as the web sealer.
 Same spec, same output.

 What to keep